AlexLongmuir/regretless-3/backend/database/schema.md

 # Dreams Database Schema Documentation

 ## Overview
-This document describes the Supabase database schema for the Regretless Dreams app (MVP v1).
+This document describes the Supabase database schema for the Dreamer Dreams app (MVP v1).
 The schema enables users to set up dreams, break them into areas → actions, complete occurrences with photo evidence/notes, and track today, overdue, and streaks—all with strong tenant isolation.

 ## Core Tables